zlanguage/zcomp/README.md

 # Z

 A transpiled language that can be evaluated as a script (for testing) or transpiled to human-readable JS (for production code).
 Z supports modules, functions, closure, error handling, and many more features you would expect from a modern language.
+Is it ready for production code?
+I'd wait a few months before that.

 # ZComp